snumin44/Language-Neutrality-Probing/README.md

   <img src="images/sentence_identification_mbert.PNG" alt="example image" width="600" height="240"/>
 </p>

-- As can be seen in the graph above, contrastive learning reduces language identification information in the upper layers, causing the classifier to be confused in distinguishing the language.
+- As can be seen in the graph above, <ins> __contrastive learning reduces language identification information in the upper layers__  </ins>, causing the classifier to be confused in distinguishing the language.
 As the model learns more sentences through contrastive learning, this tendency becomes stronger.

 □ __Cumulative Scoring__